 Information on the federal Health Information Extension Program see link.

 Eligible Professionals who are planning to participate in the Connecticut Medicaid Electronic Health Record (EHR) Incentive Program are required to register with the Medical Assistance Provider Incentive Repository (MAPIR).
 The MAPIR is targeted to launch by summer 2011.
 Please check the official Connecticut Medicaid Incentives EHR Incentive Program website for information and updates.

 Eligible Professionals are also required to register with the Centers for Medicare and Medicaid Service’s National Level Repository (NLR).
 Registration for the NLR is now open!
 Follow the link below for registration and additional information on the Medicaid EHR Incentive Program.

 Learn more about meaningful use:

-of HIT/HIE associated definitions.
+A glossary of HIT/HIE associated definitions.